OMB. 1689/2023 – Fuels for Ireland and The Irish Times

-The Press Ombudsman has decided not to uphold a complaint that the Irish Examiner breached Principle 1 (Truth and Accuracy) and Principle 2 (Distinguishing Fact and Comment) of the Press Council’s Code of Practice.
-The complaint is about a long analysis piece...
+The Press Ombudsman has decided to uphold a complaint by the campaign group Safety Before LNG* about an article published by Kerry’s Eye.
+Safety Before LNG complained that Kerry’s Eye breached Principle 1 (Truth and Accuracy) and Principle 2 (Distinguishing Fact and...

 Press Council